-- 1. Add the description of the tinkerblock problem to the readme as a description of the program. - 2.
-Don't worry about getting any drawn diagrams in there, but do encode the worked-out examples as test cases, with .in and .expect files. - 3.
-Write a .cpp file with the general program stuff (#include, main, etc) and check that it compiles before you start adding more. - 4.
-Steps 3 and 4 of the design process involve writing pseudocode and identifying nameable values (variables, constants) in the process.
-Do so. - 5.
-Add them to your .cpp file piece by piece, writing code to read in data, compute the required values according to your algorithm, and print a result.
+- 1. In the README.txt file (or in your notebook, but it will eventually go in the readme file), write down at least a brief summary of the problem statement. - 2.
+In your notebook, work out at least two test cases for the problem.
+Use actual numbers that are real-ish (if you measure in millimetres they could all be integers :).
+At this stage all your computation can be with the actual numbers of your test cases. - 3.
+In your notebook, write out using generic variable names the computations you just did when you "did it by hand".
+Pick good names for the nameable intermediate values.
+This is your pseudocode. - 4.
+Put your test cases into .in and .expect files and write a .cpp file with the boilerplate stuff (#include, main, etc), and check that it compiles and runs before you start adding more. - 5.
+Add the pseudocode to your .cpp file piece by piece, writing code to read in data, compute the required values according to your algorithm, and print a result.
 Try to compile and test your code after every meaningful chunk that you add.